-Accelerometers and gyroscopes, available on most smartphones, tablets, and action cameras, can be used to detect a crash.
+Accelerometers and gyroscopes, available on most smartphones, tablets and action cameras, can be used to detect a crash.
 Some bike helmet models can use this capability to call a predefined number on the rider’s smartphone in the event of a collision.63 Wearable airbags are also available.
 Hövding’s wearable airbag, worn as a collar and charged via USB,64 measures the cyclist’s movements 200 times a second to monitor for abnormalities.
-In the event of an accident—signaled by an abnormal movement—the airbag inflates to cover the neck and head with an air-filled cushion, dramatically reducing the risk of concussion and almost completely eliminating the risk of skull fracture.
+In the event of an accident—signalled by an abnormal movement—the airbag inflates to cover the neck and head with an air-filled cushion, dramatically reducing the risk of concussion and almost completely eliminating the risk of skull fracture.

 Wireless technologies can also help bikers signal their turns to other road users without taking a hand off their handlebars, which some cyclists feel unsafe doing.
-Bluetooth-enabled indicator lights integrated into bike helmets, with switches mounted on handlebars, eliminate this difficulty; some such helmets even incorporate a brake light.65 Other helmet models feature short-range communications (up to 900 meters) via an intercom system, complete with integrated microphone and speakers.
+Bluetooth-enabled indicator lights integrated into bike helmets, with switches mounted on handlebars, eliminate this difficulty; some such helmets even incorporate a brake light.65 Other helmet models feature short-range communications (up to 900 metres) via an intercom system, complete with integrated microphone and speakers.
 Up to four cyclists can be connected on the same network.66

 Additive manufacturing (3D printing) techniques can improve helmet crash resistance, as well as create highly protective bespoke helmets.
 One vendor, HEXR, uses 3D scans of a client’s head to 3D-print a helmet constructed with a hexagonal honeycomb cell inner shell.
-HEXR claims this helmet offers 68 percent more protection than a regular polystyrene foam helmet, as each printed cell can buckle and bend under impact.
+HEXR claims this helmet offers 68 per cent more protection than a regular polystyrene foam helmet, as each printed cell can buckle and bend under impact.

 For the past century, cities have primarily been designed around cars.
 Bicycles and their needs for space and storage have usually been an afterthought, if indeed they were thought of at all.
-The construction of a 10-story garage would not merit a write-up in a local newspaper.
-The opening of a three-story bike park adjacent to a train station in Utrecht, Netherlands made news around the world.72
+The construction of a 10-storey garage would not merit a write-up in a local newspaper.
+The opening of a three-storey bike park adjacent to a train station in Utrecht, Netherlands made news around the world.72

 But although cars are likely to remain prevalent for decades to come, a growing number of cities are beginning to reallocate available space to accommodate other forms of transport, including bicycles.
-Giving bikes more space is very likely a critical step toward making cities more hospitable to bicycle use: Many people who might otherwise embrace cycling are frightened off by the prospect of sharing a crowded road with big metal vehicles with only a helmet for protection.
+Giving bikes more space is very likely a critical step towards making cities more hospitable to bicycle use: Many people who might otherwise embrace cycling are frightened off by the prospect of sharing a crowded road with big metal vehicles with only a helmet for protection.
 The good news is that there is plenty of space to reallocate.
-The United States has more than a billion parking spaces,73 for instance, and more than half of all of the country’s downtown space is given over to roads or parking.74
+The United States has more than a billion parking spaces,73 for instance and more than half of all of the country’s city centre space is given over to roads or parking.74

 Data and analytics technologies can aid urban planners’ efforts to devise bicycle-friendly solutions.
 The amount of data available to planners is growing, while advances in analytics are making this data ever more useful.
-London’s transport authority is using a digital tool called Cynemon to help inform investments in the city’s bike lanes.78 This tool applies algorithms to data synthesized from multiple sources to determine what routes bikers are most likely to take along Greater London’s network of streets and urban paths.
-Strava, whose consumer app collects data from millions of bikers and runners around the world, aggregates and anonymizes this data through its Metro product and makes it available to departments of transportation and city planning groups to use in improving bicycle and pedestrian infrastructure.79 Depersonalized, aggregated data from mobile network operators could also be used to understand commuter journeys.80
+London’s transport authority is using a digital tool called Cynemon to help inform investments in the city’s bike lanes.78 This tool applies algorithms to data synthesised from multiple sources to determine what routes bikers are most likely to take along Greater London’s network of streets and urban paths.
+Strava, whose consumer app collects data from millions of bikers and runners around the world, aggregates and anonymises this data through its Metro product and makes it available to departments of transportation and city planning groups to use in improving bicycle and pedestrian infrastructure.79 Depersonalised, aggregated data from mobile network operators could also be used to understand commuter journeys.80

 Bicycles aren’t the only two-wheeled vehicle people use to get around.
 The “micromobility” sector also includes e-scooters,83 which have attracted a great deal of attention in a number of locales.

 E-scooters incorporate many of the technologies that are making cycling better and easier: batteries, GPS and data capabilities, app-based access, and availability through sharing platforms.
 However, despite their popularity—millions of e-scooters have been sold to individuals and to rideshare fleets, and tens of millions of e-scooter trips are taken per year—we have excluded e-scooters from this chapter’s analysis.
-The reason: We expect that e-scooters will be overwhelmingly used only for first- and last-mile travel, not for entire commutes of many kilometers that can take half an hour or more.
+The reason: We expect that e-scooters will be overwhelmingly used only for first- and last-mile travel, not for entire commutes of many kilometres that can take half an hour or more.

-E-scooters’ higher injury rates may also nudge users toward e-bikes and other safer modes.
+E-scooters’ higher injury rates may also nudge users towards e-bikes and other safer modes.
 A 2019 Calgary, Canada study of scooter injuries reported to hospitals found that the risk of injury per trip for scooters was 120 times higher than for motorists, and 600 times higher than for buses, compared to a study based on police reported injuries.84

-The technology industry has a large role to play in encouraging greater bicycle use—a goal that can help society address many challenges arising from continuing global urbanization.
+The technology industry has a large role to play in encouraging greater bicycle use—a goal that can help society address many challenges arising from continuing global urbanisation.
 Improving the technology itself—better data analytics to support urban planning, or faster battery recharge times, or apps that help people integrate bicycling into their commutes—is only part of the picture.
-The other, equally important part is to support policies and programs that promote bicycling.
+The other, equally important part is to support policies and programmes that promote bicycling.

 The tech industry can’t do it alone, however.
 Many vertical sectors should be involved for cycling to make a dent in certain entrenched challenges.
 For example, consider public health and the related issue of health care costs.
 Standing at an estimated US$8.9 trillion in 2020, health care is one of the developed world’s biggest expenses.85 The adoption of healthier lifestyles could help lower these costs in some markets.
-To this end, instead of prescribing pills, doctors could offer programs designed to change behavior, such as encouraging exercise.
+To this end, instead of prescribing pills, doctors could offer programmes designed to change behaviour, such as encouraging exercise.
 This is actually already happening to a limited extent: In the United Kingdom, some doctors are referring patients to a 12-week bicycling course with the aim of making them more confident about being on a bike—and, hopefully, to make bicycling a habit.86

 The health benefits of bicycling and other forms of exercise have been proven many times over.
-As just one example, one major study that followed 236,450 participants for five years found that bicycling to work was associated with a 41 percent lower risk of dying compared with commuting by car or public transport.87 Cyclists also had a 52 percent lower risk of succumbing to heart disease than noncyclists, and a 40 percent lower chance of dying from cancer.88 Even riding an electric bike can improve a person’s health; 89 an e-bike may require less effort, but less effort does not mean effortless.
+As just one example, one major study that followed 236,450 participants for five years found that bicycling to work was associated with a 41 per cent lower risk of dying compared with commuting by car or public transport.87 Cyclists also had a 52 per cent lower risk of succumbing to heart disease than noncyclists, and a 40 per cent lower chance of dying from cancer.88 Even riding an electric bike can improve a person’s health; 89 an e-bike may require less effort, but less effort does not mean effortless.
 One US study found that people who rode e-bikes for 40 minutes each week for a month improved in cardiovascular health, aerobic capacity, and blood sugar control, while also losing body fat.90

 Employers, too, should be involved in shaping healthier commuter habits.
 Many companies already invest heavily in a range of worker well-being initiatives.
-Businesses can encourage people to bike to work in many ways, such as converting existing car parking space to space for bikes (10 bikes can fit into a single standard car parking space).91 New buildings could plan to build in ample space for bikes from the beginning; Zurich’s AXA Winterhur office, which was designed with 1,000 bike parking spaces, is one example.92 Office entrances could include a dedicated ramp for bicyclists.93 Calendar apps can add further incentive by encouraging workers to bicycle to their next meeting rather than drive or take a cab.
-The app could show projected travel time for a range of options, including for mechanical and e-bikes; as observed previously, cycling in major cities is likely to be faster than driving or taking public transportation, and e-cycling faster still.
+Businesses can encourage people to bike to work in many ways, such as converting existing car parking space to space for bikes (10 bikes can fit into a single standard car parking space).91 New buildings could plan to build in ample space for bikes from the beginning; Zurich’s AXA Winterhur office, which was designed with 1,000 bike parking spaces, is one example.92 Office entrances could include a dedicated ramp for bicyclists.93 Calendar apps can add further incentive by encouraging workers to bicycle to their next meeting rather than drive or take a taxi.
+The app could show projected travel time for a range of options, including for mechanical and e-bikes; as observed previously, cycling in major cities is likely to be faster than driving or taking public transport, and e-cycling faster still.

 In terms of usage, bicycling still makes up only a small fraction of urban transportation modes.
 In terms of impact, however, bicycling can be immensely important—and the more people who bicycle, the greater the likely societal benefits.
 As technologies continue to improve, bicycling will most likely continue to become easier, faster, and safer.
 That’s good news for cities worldwide as they search for more economical and more sustainable ways to move people and things around.